A test for platelet-associated antibodies shows if you have antibodies against platelets in your blood.

 Abnormal results show that you have antiplatelet antibodies.
 These are proteins made by your body that attach to platelets and destroy them.
 This causes a low platelet count, which can lead to excessive bleeding.

-Antiplatelet antibodies may appear in the blood for unknown reasons (idiopathic thrombocytopenic purpura), or as a side effect of certain drugs such as gold heparin, quinidine, and quinine.
-These drugs can sometimes cause the immune system to identify its own platelets as abnormal or foreign, and attack them.
+Antiplatelet antibodies may appear in the blood for unknown reasons (idiopathic thrombocytopenic purpura or ITP).
+It can also be a side effect of certain drugs such as gold, heparin, quinidine, and quinine.
+These drugs can sometimes cause the immune system to attack its own platelets as foreign.

 Current tests cannot tell for sure whether a low platelet count (thrombocytopenia) is caused by immune problems.
 Therefore, your doctor will make a diagnosis based on other tests and examinations.